-When it comes to insurance, getting the coverage ‘just right’ can feel a bit like trying to hit a moving target.
+When it comes to mapping out insurance for beginners, getting the coverage ‘just right’ can feel a bit like trying to hit a moving target.

-But finding the insurance sweet spot isn’t impossible.
+But finding the financial sweet spot isn’t impossible.

-Let’s walk through the basics of ensuring you have the right level of coverage.
-Whether you’re reviewing your first insurance policy or a seasoned pro, you’re sure to pick up helpful tips to ensure your coverage is just right.
+Let’s walk through the basics of ensuring you have the right level of protection.
+Whether you’re reviewing your very first policy or you are looking to optimize an existing portfolio, you’re sure to pick up helpful tips to ensure your coverage fits your life perfectly.

 TL;DR: Insurance Basics 101 to Avoid Under and Over Insurance